Goshko812/cmangos-script/README.md

    ```bash
    sudo ./setup_script.sh
    ```
 **Follow the Prompts**: The script will guide you through the setup process.
-You will have the option to change the realmlist IP.
+You will have the option to change the realmlist IP and extract the client data.

 ## Important Notes
-Currently, the script does not support Client Data Extraction and that should be done manually using the tools provided in `~/cmangos/run/bin/tools/`

 After running the script, you will need to modify the `mangosd.conf` file to disable the console for the systemd service to function correctly.
 Look for the line `Console.Enable` and change its value to `0`.
 You can enable the services using the following commands after modifying the configuration:
    ```bash